krinabhojak-github/ds_candidate_krina/ds_krina/README.md

 # Data Science Assignment: Web3 Trading Team
 ## Project Description
 This project analyzes trader behavior in the Web3 trading ecosystem by correlating Bitcoin Market Sentiment data (Fear/Greed classifications) with Historical Trader Data (e.g., account, symbol, execution price, size, side, time, closedPnL, leverage).
 The objective is to identify trends in profitability, leverage, and trade volume across market sentiment periods and propose data-driven trading strategies.
-The analysis is conducted in a Google Colab notebook <sub>(notebook_1.ipynb)</sub>, with results summarized in <sub>ds_report.pdf</sub> and visualizations in the <sub>outputs</sub> folder.
+The analysis is conducted in a Google Colab notebook `(notebook_1.ipynb)`, with results summarized in `ds_report.pdf` and visualizations in the `outputs` folder.
 ## How to Install and Run the Project:
 ### Open the Notebook in Google Colab:
 * Access the notebook via the provided link: Notebook 1.